 Guardias blancas — employer goon squad, especially in the countryside, but also in urban areas — boss’s gangsters

 Honorarios — professional fees paid for specific tasks of a temporary nature; however, often used as a way to avoid paying benefits or other legal requirements to full time workers.

 Huelga de hambre — hunger strike

-IMSS – the Mexican Institute of Social Security, the national health care and retirement plan for those who began work prior to 1997 for most industrial workers
+Instituto Mexicano de Seguro Social (IMSS) — Mexican Institute of Social Security: the national health care system and also the retirement plan for those who began work prior to 1997 for most industrial workers.

 Jornalero — day laborer usually in agriculture

-Junta Federal/Local de Conciliación y Arbitraje – the Federal or Local Board of Conciliation and Arbitration, could be referred to as the labor board, comparable to the National Labor Relations Board in the United States, although tri-partite in structure.
+Junta Federal/Local de Conciliación y Arbitraje — the federal or local Board of Conciliation and Arbitration, comparable to the National Labor Relations Board in the United States, although tri-partite in structure.
 Replaced under the new labor law by the CFCRL (administrative functions) and Tribunales Federales (legal functions).

-Ley Federal de Trabajo or LFT – Federal Labor Law – basic labor law for all workers, based on Articulo 123 above; substantial revisions are being phased in between May 1, 2019 and May 1, 2023.
+Ley Federal de Trabajo or LFT — Federal Labor Law — basic labor law for all workers, based on Articulo 123 above; substantial revisions are being phased in between May 1, 2019 and May 1, 2023.

 Libertad sindical — union independence or union democracy, as opposed to corporativism.